 Water-soluble milk proteins are called whey proteins, whereas insoluble milk proteins are called caseins.

-Both casein and whey are of excellent quality, rich in essential amino acids, and have a good digestibility.
+Both casein and whey are nutritionally excellent, rich in essential amino acids, and easy to digest.

-Whey is the smaller family of proteins found in milk products, accounting for 20% of the protein content in yogurt.
+Whey accounts for 20% of the protein in yogurt.

-Whey proteins have long been a popular supplement among bodybuilders and athletes.
+Whey protein has long been popular amongst bodybuilders and athletes.

-The amount of fat in yogurt depends on the type of milk it is made from.
+The amount of fat in yogurt depends on the type of milk it’s made from.

-Yogurt can be produced from all kinds of milk, whole milk, low-fat milk or fat-free milk.
-The majority of yogurt sold in the US is either low-fat or fat-free (2).
+Yogurt can be produced from all kinds of milk — whole, low-fat, or fat-free.
+Most yogurt sold in the United States is either low-fat or fat-free (

-The majority of fat in yogurt is saturated (70%), but it also contains a fair amount of monounsaturated fat.
+Most of the fat in yogurt is saturated (70%), but it also contains a fair amount of monounsaturated fat.

-Milk fat is unique with respect to the diversity of fatty acids it provides, containing as many as 400 different types of fatty acids (9).
+Milk fat is unique because it provides as many as 400 different types of fatty acids (

 Ruminant Trans Fats in Yogurt

-Yogurt contains a family of trans fats called ruminant trans fats or dairy trans fats.
+Yogurt hosts trans fats called ruminant trans fats or dairy trans fats.

-Carbs in plain yogurt are mainly in the form of simple sugars called lactose (milk sugar) and galactose.
+Carbs in plain yogurt occur mainly as simple sugars called lactose (milk sugar) and galactose.

 When lactose is broken down, it forms galactose and glucose.
-The glucose is mostly converted to lactic acid, the substance that adds the sour flavor to yogurt and other fermented milk products (15).
+The glucose is mostly converted to lactic acid, the substance that contributes the sour flavor to yogurt and other fermented milk products (

-Most yogurts also contain considerable amounts of added sweeteners, usually sucrose (white sugar), along with various kinds of flavoring.
+Most yogurts also contain considerable amounts of added sweeteners — usually sucrose (white sugar) — alongside various flavorings.

-Bottom Line: Yogurt contains small amounts of natural milk sugar (lactose).
-Many brands are also high in added sugar.
+Yogurt is a great source of high-quality protein, offers various amounts of fat, and contains small amounts of lactose.
+Many brands are also high in added sugar and flavorings.

-Full-fat yogurt contains almost every single nutrient needed by humans.
+Full-fat yogurt contains almost every single nutrient you need.

-For example, the nutritional value of yogurt may depend on the types of bacteria used in the fermentation process (17).
+For example, the nutritional value may depend on the types of bacteria used in the fermentation process (17).

-- Calcium: Milk products are excellent sources of calcium, in a form that is easily absorbed (19).
+- Calcium.
+Milk products are excellent sources of easily absorbable calcium (

-- Riboflavin: Also called vitamin B2.
-Milk products are the main source of riboflavin in the modern diet (20).
+- Riboflavin.
+Milk products are the main source of riboflavin (vitamin B2) in the modern diet (

-Probiotics are live bacteria that have beneficial health effects when consumed.
+Probiotics are live bacteria that have beneficial health effects.

 The main probiotics in fermented milk products are lactic acid bacteria and bifidobacteria (22).